kobkonuk/laptop1_dotfiles/README.md

 Check if you forgot to put those files in ~/.local/bin

-Check if you can even execute them. "chmod +x ~/.local/bin/walset" and "chmod +x ~/.local/bin/walset-backend"
+Check if you can even execute them. "chmod +x ~/.local/bin/walset" and "chmod +x ~/.local/bin/walset-backend" and run sudo if it asks for permission

 Modify the walset file, ~/local/bin/walset, change "walset-backend" into "~/.local/bin/walset-backend"